-Debt securities classified as Level 2 in the fair value hierarchy are valued using a matrix pricing technique.
-Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
+All debt securities classified as Level 2 in the fair value hierarchy, other than money market mutual funds that are priced daily when the fund calculates the net asset value, are valued using a matrix pricing technique.
+Matrix pricing is used to value securities determined by market-based inputs.
 Commercial paper and certificates of deposit are valued based on quoted prices in active markets of similar securities.